Kitchen Summer-Colours Makeover: Painting Your Kitchen Cabinets for Spring & Summer

 But a professional kitchen renovation can be expensive, so if you’re a keen DIYer with the time to spare, painting, or re-painting, with summer-colours yourself is certainly something to consider.

-It's important to note that a large-scale paint job like this will be time consuming.
+Bear in mind that a large-scale paint job like this will be time consuming.
 It’s not going to be a relaxing weekend afternoon activity.
 But the rewards when it's finished will be satisfying, both financially and in the sense of achievement in a job well done.

 Choosing the Right Summer Colours for Your Kitchen Cabinets